Gbukaa/security_week/hello-cloud-world/README.md

 1. One member in your group, create a GitHub repo for your Hello Cloud World! project.
 2. Add the other members of your group as collaborators.
-3. Create a simple Node.js project on Express.
+3. Create a simple Node.js project using Express.
 The idea is for you to choose what you would like to render on the page and see on the web when your application is on the cloud.
 Choose something that you'd like to show to your friends!

 ### Supporting Materials